rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I see it used and I also scratch my head when, say, a JSON parser error says only `"mempty"`.
 Possibly, some programmers think about the abstraction called `Alternative` when they should be thinking about something like `MonadFail`, an abstraction that allows to specify error messages.
 Some of us really dig abstractions and are arguably very good at them.
-I consider myself in that group.
 But we are kidding ourselves if we do not acknowledge that abstractions can also blind us.
 IMO the one thing we can do about it is to be aware.
 More diligence + awareness is typically all it takes.

 [^guard]: For readers not familiar with Haskell, `guard` allows to reject a computation based on a boolean expression.
 It is defined using a very general concept of `Alternative` and at this level of generality specifying error message is not possible.
 In real life I see it used with parsers and other computations that could really use an error message.

-Gotchas may look like fun but in real life are not very pleasant to be around.
+Some developers react to gotchas with something akin to _omission neglect_ (psychological concept loosely described by this popular phrase: _out of sight out of mind_), while other developers appear to create a mental store of gotchas and their potential impacts.
+I am in the second group.
+I will also note a possible relationship to _repetitive negative thinking_.

+Gotchas presented to us by language designers (thank you very much) or library implementers should technically be classified as _intrinsic_ since a common bloke like me can't do much about them other than look for a job that uses better tooling.
+If you look at the programming as a whole, these are extraneous loads.

-I plan to return to gotchas in next post as IMO developers interact with gotchas very differently.
+I plan to return to the topic of gotchas in my next post.

 _side_note_start
 **There is a planet** (not in our galaxy) where all programming abstractions and types are treated with respect.
 Unsound abstractions and incorrect implementation are removed and replaced.
 The cognitive effort of programming on this planet is low.  &#127776;
 _side_note_end

-## Germane cost of FP
+## Germane and intrinsic load of FP

 I was learning FP while working as a Java / Groovy developer.
 It took me 8 years, I estimated about 7000 hours.
 This effort included Category Theory, Types (my main interest), PLT, programming in bunch of FP languages.
 Given typical consulting rates for a senior Java dev that is close to a million dollar personal investment.
-And, I still had to learn a lot when I started my actual Haskell job.
+And, I still had to internalize a lot of this when I started my actual Haskell job.

 I probably have convinced you that either I am slow on the uptake or FP is just too hard.
 My point is not that FP cannot be learned and applied incrementally, rather that there is a lot to learn and doing so within project timelines is not going to work well.
-The other point is that even though my learning effort was high, it was still lower then concurrent cognitive loads I was facing at work.
+The other point is that even though my learning effort was high, it was still lower than concurrent cognitive loads I was facing at work.
 We should not think about the learning effort in isolation, using FP, IMO, can significantly decrease the overall cognitive effort.

 How many programmers or how many CS college graduates, do you think, will understand how the following (mid-school?) formulas apply to programming?: